tfxue/visual-dynamics/README.md

 th demo.lua
 ```

-There are few options in demo.lua:
+There are a few options in demo.lua:

 **useCuda**: Set to false if not using Cuda